History

 A decade after its founding, SRDC voted to restructure.
 The new corporation had a Board of Directors comprised of stakeholders along the river, including universities, utilities, City agencies, and businesses.
 It also had a professional staff that was hired to fundraise and advocate for trail development, oversee capital projects, and implement programming.
 Under the leadership of the new Board, SRDC worked with the City to landscape the Center City portion of the trail, create a vision for a connected greenway along the entire tidal Schuylkill, and take steps towards implementing that vision.

-Between 1992 and 2022, more than $91.5M has been invested by SRDC, the City, and their partners along the tidal Schuylkill, resulting in dramatic improvements to the built environment and playing a significant role in the revitalization of neighborhoods along the completed portions of the trail and greenway.
-The Schuylkill River, Schuylkill Banks, and the larger Schuylkill River Trail, have received numerous awards and distinctions, including PA River of the Year, Trail of the Year, and the USA Today’s Best Urban Trail in America.
-SRDC plans to capitalize on its successes to date in order to create momentum for the continued revitalization of the lower Schuylkill River.
+Between 1992 and 2022, more than $91.5M has been invested by SRDC, the City, various state and federal programs, and partners along the tidal Schuylkill, resulting in dramatic improvements to the built environment and playing a significant role in the revitalization of neighborhoods along the completed portions of the trail and greenway.
+The Schuylkill River, Schuylkill Banks, and the larger Schuylkill River Trail, have received numerous awards and distinctions, such as PA River of the Year, Trail of the Year, and the USA Today’s Best Urban Trail in America.